• Skip to primary navigation

 Pecan Brownies

-These pecan brownies are perfectly gooey, crunchy and delicious.
-They’re fudgy chocolate brownies topped with caramel pecan sauce.
-They are made with simple pantry friendly ingredients and make the perfect Thanksgiving dessert!
+These pecan brownies are fudgy chocolate brownies topped with gooey caramel pecan sauce.
+They are made with simple pantry friendly ingredients and make the perfect holiday dessert!

 I adapted my Nutella brownies recipe as the yummy brownie layer.
 The topping is made from the caramel pecans used in my pecan pie cheesecake!